-To install ASM binaries for Oracle 11gR2 or 12c for VCS
+To install ASM binaries for Oracle for VCS

-- Insert the Oracle CD. - 2 Set the DISPLAY variable, mount the CD drive, and run the Oracle installer as Oracle User. - # /mnt/cdrom/grid/runInstaller - In the Select Installation Option dialog box, choose the Install Grid Infrastructure Software Only option and click Next. - 4 Follow the wizard instructions and select other options - In the Specify Installation Location dialog box, specify a location on the local 5 disk for both Oracle base and Software location. - 6 Follow the wizard instructions and select other options - 7 In the Summary dialog box, review your selections.
+- 1 Run the Oracle installer as an Oracle user. - 2 In the Select Installation Option dialog box, choose the Install Grid Infrastructure Software Only option and click Next. - 3 Follow the wizard instructions and select other options.

+- 4 In the Specify Installation Location dialog box, specify a location on the local disk for both Oracle base and Software location. - 5 Follow the wizard instructions and select other options - 6 In the Summary dialog box, review your selections.
 Click Back to make changes.
-Otherwise click Finish. - The installer prompts whether you want to instantiate a standalone version of the software or a cluster version of the software.
+Otherwise click Finish. - 7 The installer prompts whether you want to instantiate a standalone version of the software or a cluster version of the software.
 Choose the version that you want to install. - Instantiate a standalone version